-Either you travel alone, with friends or in a familiar trip, if you need help to plan your trip to Galapagos, Surtrek Adventures can help you with it.
-They’re local experts in South America, will assist you to plan the trip you have in mind.
+Either you travel alone, with friends or in a familiar trip, if you need help planning your trip to Galapagos, Surtrek Adventures can help you with it.
+They’re local experts in South America, and will assist you to plan the trip you have in mind.

 Here we point out 10 things to do in Galapagos if you decide to visit this “enchanted” destination.

 1. Take a Selfie with Giant Galapagos Tortoises